kairo19/loopmania/assumptions.md

 - A staff can be purchased for **40** gold from the hero's castle.
 - A staff adds **2** additional damage to the character's attack.
 - A staff has a 10% chance of temporarily converting an enemy into an allied soldier, during combat.
-- Increases the character's attack damage significantly by 50% when combating vampires.

 #### DefensiveItemAssumptions:
 ##### ArmourAssumptions: